Kas-tle/imaginefun-bedrock-rp/README.md

      - [Video Tutorial](https://www.youtube.com/watch?v=dhgAYTmmH7U)
    - **XBox**
      - Resource packs are not supported on XBox, but you can attempt to follow the workaround in this [tutorial](https://www.youtube.com/watch?v=NqzeCGklAp8).
+     - Alternatively, if you have an [XBox Developer Account](https://developer.microsoft.com/en-us/store/register/), you can activate your XBox in [developer mode](https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/devkit-activation) and use the file browser in the [Device Portal](https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/device-portal-xbox) to directly access your system files and install the pack.
+     - The location of resource packs on XBox is `~/Local/packages/Microsoft.MinecraftUWPConsole_8wekyb3d8bbwe/LocalState/games/com.mojang/resource_packs`
    - **Windows**
      - Press Win+R
      - Enter the directory: `%localappdata%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\resource_packs`
      - Place your the .mcpack file in the `resource_packs` folder.
      - [Video Tutorial](https://www.youtube.com/watch?v=6iq9ps9uPYE)
+   - **Platform Agnostic Method**
+     - If all else fails, you could run a server on your local network and define the resource pack as the current version of this pack from the releases tab.
+After joining the created server once, your client will cache the pack, and this cache can be accessed whenever a resource pack is required by a server.

 ### Find Out More
   - Join the server at `bedrock.imaginefun.net`